 - Blocked Air Vents.
 If the laptop is placed on a soft surface such as a bed or couch, the air vents can become blocked, causing the laptop to overheat.

 - Inadequate Cooling System.
 If the laptop’s cooling system is not functioning correctly, the heat will build up, and the computer will overheat.
-You can check the cooling system’s function by listening to the cooling fan’s noise or feeling for the hot air coming out of the vents.

 - Intense Use.
 Intense use of the laptop’s processor and graphics card can cause it to overheat.
 This is especially true if you use demanding software or play graphics-intensive games.
 In this case, you can use a cooling pad to help dissipate the heat.